VibhaK93/Statistical-Data-Analysis-JMP/README.md

  ![Graphbuilder](https://github.com/VibhaK93/Statistical-Data-Analysis-JMP/assets/146596962/5b68b1aa-e215-49ae-986a-2e91f264ea25)

 - **Analysis:** The treemap shows the highest number of units sold in each region, with the Southwest region having the highest number of units sold (8100), while the North Atlantic and Florida regions having the lowest number of units sold (307).
-This visualization is helpful in planning tactics to increase the number of units sold in each region.
+This visualization is helpful in planning stretegies to increase the number of units sold in each region.

  ![Graphbuilder2](https://github.com/VibhaK93/Statistical-Data-Analysis-JMP/assets/146596962/30f1c455-d9d3-4b3e-8763-d3d90f4a8291)